Scille/parsec-cloud/packaging/macOS/README.md

 ### 4 - Zip and Notarize the app

+A version of Xcode must be installed locally to use the following `xcrun altool` commands.

 Going through this process for the first time, an application-specific password has to be generated here: https://appleid.apple.com/account/manage
 And then be stored in the keychain: